ReturnerNaGithub/unity-web3-sample-skyrim-market/README.md

 # 🎮 Web3 Skyrim Market 🎮

-Add 8 NFT parts
+Add 8 NFT parts,

-Create smart contratct for RIG token ERC 20
+Create smart contratct for RIG token ERC 20,

-Full Invetory system in Unity.
+Full Invetory system in Unity,

 In this week’s Moralis Project we’re basically marrying Web2 and Web3 Gaming.
 We're using PlayFab as a backend for the in-game currency and for displaying items in stores.
 Then we add the power of Web3 through Moralis to convert these Web2 items to the actual NFTs.